openhwgroup/core-v-xif/docs/source/x_ext.rst

 SystemVerilog example
 ---------------------
-In in the ``src`` folder of this project, the file https://github.com/openhwgroup/core-v-xif/blob/main/src/core_v_xif.sv contains a non-normative realization of this specification based on SystemVerilog interfaces.
+In the ``src`` folder of this project, the file https://github.com/openhwgroup/core-v-xif/blob/main/src/core_v_xif.sv contains a non-normative realization of this specification based on SystemVerilog interfaces.
 Of course the use of SystemVerilog (interfaces) is not mandatory.

 Coprocessor recommendations